Canada to provide C$15 million for Ukraine demining

 The assistance will help fund detection and clearance of landmines, unexploded explosive ordnance and other explosive remnants of war.

+"The Ukrainian authorities now estimate that landmines are found in 30% of the country," Canadian Foreign Minister Melanie Joly said in a speech on Monday at Carleton University in Ottawa.

-Canada is providing bomb suits to help protect Ukrainian de-miners, along with funding for advanced remote-control de-mining systems to clear large areas like farmland, the Canadian government said in a statement.
+Canada is providing bomb suits to help protect Ukrainian deminers, along with funding for advanced remote-control demining systems to clear large areas such as farmland.

 In August, the U.S. State Department approved $89 million worth of assistance to help Ukraine equip and train 100 teams to clear landmines and unexploded ordnance for a year.
 A U.S. official had compared Ukraine's challenge to attempts to disarm unexploded ordnance in Vietnam, Cambodia and Laos following the American war of the 1960s and 70s in Southeast Asia.